Soul (soundtrack)

 Soul: Original Motion Picture Soundtrack is the soundtrack to the 2020 Disney-Pixar film Soul.
 The soundtrack is a compilation of all 23 score pieces by Trent Reznor and Atticus Ross from the Soul: Original Motion Picture Score vinyl album as well as 16 original songs by Jon Batiste from the Music from and Inspired by Soul vinyl album.
 All three albums were released through Walt Disney Records on December 18, 2020.

 Reznor and Ross composed a new-age score for the metaphysical segments of the film, while Batiste composed a number of original jazz songs for the New York City-based segments of the film.
+The Japanese version used a jazz rendition of JUJU’s "Kiseki Wo Nozomu Nara" for the ending theme.

 The soundtrack received critical acclaim as an integral part of the film and won both the Golden Globe and the Oscar for Best Original Score.

 Writing and recording

 During the 2019 D23 Expo, Trent Reznor and Atticus Ross were revealed to be composing the film's score, while Jon Batiste was set to be writing jazz songs for the film.
-Reznor and Ross had been brought in on the recommendation of sound designer Ren Klyce, who had worked extensively with the duo in David Fincher films.
+Reznor and Ross had been brought in on the recommendation of sound designer Ren Klyce, who had worked extensively with the duo on David Fincher films.
 Batiste composed jazz music for the film's New York City sequences while Reznor and Ross wrote an instrumental score for the scenes taking place in the Great Before.
 Batiste said that he wanted to create jazz music that felt "authentic", but also "accessible to all ages".
 He also wanted the themes to tie into the "ethereal nature" of the Great Before while still being on Earth.
 Batiste also sometimes worked with Reznor and Ross to "blend the two worlds, musically".
 Cody Chesnutt also wrote, produced, and performed an original folk-soul ballad for the film, titled "Parting Ways".
 It also features a hip hop interlude performed by Daveed Diggs titled "Rappin Ced".
 Other musicians who were consulted during the creative process include Herbie Hancock, Terri Lyne Carrington and Questlove, the latter of whom also does voice work in the film.
 Batiste drew inspiration from and wanted to pay homage to jazz legends such as Roy Haynes, Harvey Mason, Branford Marsalis, Kenny Kirkland, Charlie Parker and The Headhunters.
 Batiste also arranged a new version of the song "It's All Right", originally performed by The Impressions, for the film.
-This solo version debuted during a performance by Nelly on the 29th season of American competition TV series Dancing with the Stars and is featured in the end credits of the film while a duet version with British soul singer Celeste is not included in the soundtrack.
+This solo version debuted during a performance by Nelly on the 29th season of American competition TV series Dancing with the Stars and is featured in the end credits of the film while a duet version with American-born British soul singer Celeste is not included in the soundtrack.
 In January 2021, Trent Reznor revealed to Consequence of Sound that he and Atticus Ross had composed six films' worth of music for Soul and also further explained his creative process, stating: